alshdavid/mach/README.md

 <h3 align="center">Zero Configuration Bundler For The Modern Web</h3>

 <p align="center"><i>
-  Mach is a super fast bundler written in Rust that is<br>
+  Mach is a super fast multi-threaded bundler written in Rust that is<br>
   inspired by the <a href="https://parceljs.org/">Parcel bundler</a>
 </i></p>